 5 Tips for Better Winter Walks

 Chilly weather is not only unpleasant, cold surfaces can damage unprotected paws and the cold air can lower the body’s immune defenses.
 For older doggos dealing with ailments such as joint pain, winter walks can be downright uncomfortable if not painful.
 How can you make this essential part of your fur baby’s routine more bearable?
-A little bit of prep and planning makes cold weather walks a bit more comfy and enjoyable for everyone!
+A little bit of prep and planning makes walking your dog in winter a bit more comfy and enjoyable for everyone!

 Photo by Brooke Cagle